 Receive the latest news in your inbox each month.

-Bipolar disorder is a severe mental illnesses.
-McLean Hospital offers comprehensive treatment and education to help individuals understand and manage symptoms of their illness.
+Bipolar disorder is a severe mental illness.
+McLean Hospital offers comprehensive treatment and education to help individuals understand and manage symptoms of their disorder.

 Bipolar disorder causes severe shifts in mood, ranging from depressive lows to manic highs.
 These changes in mood are different from what may be experienced by most people, and if left untreated, often worsen.
 Symptoms can also include psychosis—impaired thoughts and emotions severe enough to induce a disconnect from reality.
 Bipolar disorder is treatable, and with proper care and attention to symptoms and recovery, individuals can learn to manage their disorder.